skip to main content

 Heretaunga – quick facts

-Management Plan: Review of Regional Resource Management Plan currently in progress for the Tūtaekurī,, Ahuriri, Ngaruroro and Karamū catchments including the aquifer
+• Management Plan: Proposed changes to the Regional Resource Management Plan for the Tūtaekurī, Ahuriri, Ngaruroro and Karamū (TANK) catchments and Heretaunga Aquifer are currently in progress.

 What we know about the Ruataniwha Aquifer